kubernetes/dashboard/README.md

 ## Preparation

 Make sure the following software is installed and added to the `$PATH` variable:
-* Docker (1.3+)
+* docker (1.3+)
 * go (1.5+)
 * nodejs (4.2.2+)
 * npm (1.3+)
 * java (7+)
 * gulp (3.9+)
+* bash

 Clone the repository and install the dependencies:
 ```
 $ npm install
 ```

+## Run dashboard inside a container

+It's possible to run `gulp` and all the dependencies inside a development container.
+To do this, just replace `gulp [some arg]` commands with `build/run-gulp-in-docker.sh [some arg]`.
+If you do this, the only dependency is `docker`, and required commands such as `npm install` will be run automatically.

 ## Run a Kubernetes Cluster

 For development it is recommended to run a local Kubernetes cluster.
-For your convenience, a task is provided that checks out the latest stable version, and runs it inside a Docker container.
-Open a separate tab in your terminal and run the following command:
+For your convenience, a task is provided that runs a small Kubernetes cluster inside Docker containers.
+Run the following command:

 ```
 $ gulp local-up-cluster
 ```

-This will build and start a lightweight local cluster, consisting of a master and a single node.
-All processes run locally, in Docker container.
-The local cluster should behave like a real cluster, however, plugins like heapster are not installed.
-To shut it down, type the following command that kills all running Docker containers:
+This will start a lightweight local cluster.
+All processes run locally, in Docker containers.
+The local cluster should behave like a real cluster, but it has some shortcomings.
+See issues related to https://github.com/kubernetes/kubernetes/tree/master/docs/getting-started-guides/docker.md for more details.
+To shut it down, you can type the following command that kills all running Docker containers:

 ```
 $ docker kill $(docker ps -aq)